-- 28 "Awakening" differs from "belief."
+- 23 Naoyuki Ōgi finds Shinran's spirit of engaging in the world rooted in the act of calling himself "the stubble-headed ignorant one" (gutoku) and "neither monk nor lay" (hisō hizoku).
+(Anthology, p.308) 24 "Awakening" differs from "belief."
 The eminent scholar of religion, Wildred Cantwell Smith, described belief as, "... the holding of certain ideas.
 Some might see it as the intellect's translation (even reduction?) of transcendence into ostensible terms."
 Faith and Belief (Princeton Univ.
 Press, 1979), p.
-12. I find that it is the act of agreeing to a creed or belief only with one's head, but without much feeling or commitment. - 29 And one of my books in Japanese is entitled, Mezameru shūkyō (目覚る宗教, Religion of Awakening), and the response to the title has been quite positive.
-The book is on American Buddhism in general, but it, of course, includes Shin Buddhism. - 30 Uchiyama Junkō, Tōgoku ni okeru jōdo-shinshū no tenkai (The Development of Jōdo-Shinshū in the Eastern Provinces) (Tokydō Shuppan, 1997), pp. 17-22.
-I have "adjusted" the numbers in consultation with Sumio Kameyama, Prof. Emeritus of Tokyo Univ. of Agriculture and a specialist in ethics, but the main thesis has not been altered.
-I wish to also note that we should take into account the limitations of Uchiyama's sources, which are from the Tokugawa period approximately 400 years after Shinran. - 31 I believe that the importance of the Six Paramitas has to do partly with the need to provide religious education for the youth in Dharma schools.
+12. I find that it is the act of agreeing to a creed or belief only with one's head, but without much feeling or commitment. - 25 And one of my books in Japanese is entitled, Mezameru shūkyō (目覚る宗教, Religion of Awakening), and the response to the title has been quite positive.
+The book is on American Buddhism in general, but it, of course, includes Shin Buddhism. - 26 Uchiyama Junkō, Tōgoku ni okeru jōdo-shinshū no tenkai (The Development of Jōdo-Shinshū in the Eastern Provinces) (Tokydō Shuppan, 1997), pp. 17-22.
+I have "adjusted" the numbers in consultation with Jushō Kameyama, Prof. Emeritus of Tokyo Univ. of Agriculture and a specialist in ethics, but the main thesis has not been altered. - 27 I believe that the importance of the Six Paramitas has to do partly with the need to provide religious education for the youth in Dharma schools.
 This, as you many know, has not been stressed in Japan.
 In religious education, the teachings need to be presented within a process of ethical and spiritual development for the children and even for adults.
-For this purpose, the Six Paramitas and other basic teachings, such as the Eight-fold Noble Path have taken on great importance in the U.S. - 32 The use of the word "love" in the "Golden Chain" also contributes to its appeal, which, in my view, fosters positive awareness of others and a call to action. - 33 The second question had to do with the Pure Land.
+For this purpose, the Six Paramitas and other basic teachings, such as the Eight-fold Noble Path have taken on great importance in the U.S. 28 The use of the word "love" in the "Golden Chain" also contributes to its appeal, which, in my view, fosters positive awareness of others and a call to action.

+29 The second question had to do with the Pure Land.
 The laypersons were asked, "What does the Pure Land mean to you?" and the ministers, "How would you explain Pure Land to those who are new to Buddhism?"
 The four answers were: a) A place that lies a billion Buddha lands to the west; b) Not a place but a state equal to nirvana for attaining Buddhahood; c) An expression of the state when the mind is purified; d) A place where deceased persons go.
 Both the lay and the ministers responses indicated the same tendency as with regard to Amida.
 They preferred b) and c), which are more immanent, this worldly, and non-dual in nature, while a) and d) were far less preferred.